 His experience ranges from hanging off ropes filming live outside broadcasts of rock climbing to following adventurers and athletes pushing their limits.
 He is accustomed to using the latest HD video cameras and is highly proficient with professional video editing software.
 Paul is equally at home shooting video in challenging mountain environments using ropes and rigging gear as he is conducting an intimate and sensitive interview in a subject’s home.

 Aside from his professional interest in adventure sports as a film maker, Paul is a lifelong rock climber and general outdoor enthusiast with a love of mountain environments and a passion to portray their special qualities through the medium of film.

-Matt became a staff member at Hot Aches in 2011.
+Matt worked as a full time member of staff at Hot Aches for a number of years before leaving to go freelance.
 He worked as a cameraman and assistant director on The Long Hope.
 He studied for a degree in Adventure and Media and completed a year long internship as a photography assistant and videographer.
 Matt has a passion for adventure sports and has been climbing, snowboarding and surfing since he was young.